ontop/ontop-examples/ekaw-tutorial-2016/session1/university-1.md

 WHERE "position" = 1
 ```

-And so on for the other positions (assistant professor, postdoc, etc.).
+Then proceed in a similar way for the other positions (assistant professor, postdoc, etc.).

 ### SPARQL

-1. Select Quest (Ontop) in the “Reasoner” menu
+1. Select Ontop in the “Reasoner” menu
 2. Start the reasoner
 3. Run the following query: